bytestostring/nkn.ovh/API.md

 The **List** key in the returned result is an array of node objects.

 Note!
-- If you have no nodes added in your account, the server returns a code 3.
+- If you have no nodes added in your account, the server returns the code 3.
 - The **RelayMessageCount** key can contain a big unsigned integer value, so if you use the API to program in a language with strict types, use uint64 type while decoding the value.
 - NKNOVH uses transparent replacement of the **SyncState** key.
 The key's value may not match an actual value returned by a node.